1 Houston police officer killed, 1 injured in copter crash

-HOUSTON (AP) — A Houston police helicopter crashed early Saturday, killing one of the two officers on board and critically injuring the other, officials said.
+HOUSTON (AP) — A Houston police helicopter crashed early Saturday, killing one of the two officers on board and critically injuring the other, while assisting a call to search for bodies in a nearby bayou, officials said.

 A pilot and tactical flight officer were aboard a police helicopter when it crashed at an apartment complex around 2 a.m.
 They were flown to a hospital where the tactical flight officer died, police Chief Art Acevedo said hours after the crash during a news conference where he was joined by the city’s mayor, Sylvester Turner.

-The department later tweeted that the officer who died was Tactical Flight Officer Jason Knox.
-He is survived by a wife and two young children, who were at the hospital along with his parents and in-laws, Acevedo said at the news conference.
+The department the officer who died as Tactical Flight Officer Jason Knox.
+He is survived by a wife and two young children, who were at the hospital along with his parents and in-laws, Acevedo said.

-“Jason will be missed but we will carry him in our hearts and in our memories.
-We will forge ahead as a department & as an Air Unit, because Jason would demand it of us.
-When knocked down this man always got back up,” the chief said in a statement accompanying the release of Knox’s name.
+“We’re going to miss him,” Acevedo said.
+“He had a heart of gold, integrity second to none.”

-The pilot, whose name wasn’t immediately released, underwent surgery and was “very banged up,” but police were hopeful he would survive, Acevedi said, noting that investigators still didn’t know what caused the crash.
+No cause for the crash was given and Acevedo said the National Transportation Board and the Federal Aviation Administration would investigate while Houston police conduct a separate homicide investigation.

 The helicopter was supposed to assist with a search for bodies in a nearby bayou, which was prompted by a tip that the police chief characterized as “probably a bogus call — we don’t know.”